valajr/BlueDog/readme.md

 ### Header

-The header has the classes `"bd-header"`, `"bd-header-content"` and `"bd-header-buttons"` that are to be included on the respectively elements HTML: header, content of header and the buttons.
+The header has the classes `"bd-header"`, `"bd-header-content"`, `"bd-header-item"` and `"bd-header-buttons"` that are to be included on the respectively elements HTML: header, content of header, items of header content and the buttons.

 ### Sidebar